Damage to the optic nerve can occur when pressure within the eye increases.

 Usually, the vision loss occurs so slowly that it may not be noticed for a long time.

 People at risk should have a complete eye examination, including measurement of eye pressures and testing of side (peripheral) vision.

 Eye pressure needs to be controlled throughout life, usually with eye drops but sometimes with eye surgery.

-Almost 3 million people in the United States and 14 million people worldwide have glaucoma.
-Glaucoma is the second most common cause of blindness worldwide and the second most common cause of blindness in the United States, where it is the leading cause of blindness among blacks and Hispanics.
+Almost 3 million people in the United States and 64 million people worldwide have glaucoma.
+Glaucoma is the second most common cause of blindness worldwide and the second most common cause of blindness in the United States, where it is the leading cause of blindness among people of African ethnicity and Hispanics.
 Only half of the people who have glaucoma know they do.
 Glaucoma can occur at any age but is 6 times more common among people over age 60.